RemedyData/Dahel_Northwind_Traders_Analysis_Internship/README.md

 ## Data Modelling:

-Tables were automatically joined by creating relationships with them, does this intelligently.
+Tables were automatically joined by creating relationships with them as Power Pivot does this intelligently.
 However, as someone that understands the dataset and want to get specific insights and information, I had to create other relationships  between the tables and model created using a common key (primary key to foreign key) and measures to enable me derive desirable results.

-Below is the is the created model:
+Below is the created model:

 ![Power Pivot-1](https://github.com/RemedyData/Dahel_Northwind_Traders_Analysis_Internship/assets/137626163/d5b39b39-5142-4566-b2c8-648ebbd04f5b)